laserpants/powerpants/README.md

 ### Polynomials

 Polynomials are implemented as a map (`Data.Map.Strict.Map`) from degree keys to coefficient values.
-We use the `NonNegative` type from Numeric Prelude for term powers.
+We use the `NonNegative` type from [Numeric Prelude](http://hackage.haskell.org/package/numeric-prelude) for the degree of a term.

 ```haskell
 import Data.Map.Strict ( Map )